-It’s hard to know where to start once you’ve decided that yes, you want to become more data driven.
-Just looking at all the technologies you have to understand and all the languages you’re supposed to master is enough to make your dizzy.
+It's hard to know where to start once you’ve decided that yes, you want to dive into the fascinating world of data and AI.
+Just looking at all the technologies you have to understand and all the tools you’re supposed to master is enough to make your dizzy.

-Well, building your first data project is actually not that hard.
-And yes, Dataiku Data Science Studio (DSS) helps, but what will really helps you is understanding the data science process.
-Becoming data driven is about this: knowing the basic steps and following them to go from raw data to building a machine learning model.
+Well, luckily for you, building your first data project is actually not as hard as it seems.
+And yes, starting on a tool that is designed to empower people of all backgrounds and levels of expertise such as Dataiku helps, but first you need to understand the data science process itself.
+Becoming data-powered is first and foremost about learning the basic steps and following them to go from raw data to building a machine learning model, and ultimately to operationalization.

-The following is our take on the steps of a data project in this awesome age of big data!
+The following is our take on the fundamental steps of a data project in this awesome age of AI, machine learning and big data!

-Understanding the business is the key to assuring the success of your data project.
-To motivate the different actors necessary to getting your project from design to production, your project must be the answer to a clear business need.
-So before you even think about the data, go out and talk to the people who could need to make their processes or their business better with data.
-Then sit down and define a timeline and concrete indicators to measure.
-I know, processes and politics seem boring, but in the end, they turn out to be quite useful!
+Understanding the business or activity that your data project is part of is key to ensuring its success.
+To motivate the different actors necessary to getting your project from design to production, your project must be the answer to a clear organizational need.
+So before you even think about the data, go out and talk to the people in your organization whose processes or whose business you aim to improve with data.
+Then sit down to define a timeline and concrete key performance indicators.
+I know, planning and processes seem boring, but in the end, they are an essential first step to kickstart your data initiative!

-If you’re working on a personal project, playing around with a dataset or an API, this may seem irrelevant.
+If you’re working on a personal project, playing around with a dataset or an API, this step may seem irrelevant.
 It’s not.
-Just downloading a cool open data set is not enough.
-I can’t tell you how many cool datasets I downloaded and never did anything with… So settle on a question to answer, or a product to build!
+Simply downloading a cool open data set is not enough.
+In order to have motivation, direction and purpose, you have to fix yourself a clear objective of what you want to do with data: a concrete question to answer, a product to build, etc.